 All the Presidents' cars: the amazing limos that carry the world’s leaders

-World leaders have a range of unique cars - we look at the best presidential cars out there including the Russian leader’s Aurus Senat
+World leaders have a range of unique cars - we look at the best presidential cars out there including Joe Biden's Cadillac

 Of course, the US president's Caddy is by no means the only interesting presidential car we've seen around the world.
-Vladimir Putin revealed his latest Presidential ride months ago, but it has since evolved into the flagship model of a luxury car marque, Aurus.
-Revealed that the 2018 Moscow Motor Show, the armour-clad Aurus Senat was specially designed for the Russian President but is now available to anyone with deep enough pockets.
-It’s just one of the world’s most eye-opening presidential cars that we're exploring here.
+Vladimir Putin revealed his latest Presidential ride in 2018, and it subsequently evolved into the flagship model of a luxury car marque, Aurus.
+Revealed at the 2018 Moscow Motor Show, the armour-clad Aurus Senat was specially designed for the Russian President, but is now available to anyone with deep enough pockets.
+It’s another one of the world’s most eye-opening presidential cars that we're exploring here.

 While there are plenty of giant luxury cars in the list below from President Trump’s Cadillac to a golden Rolls-Royce, some dignitaries have been slightly less extravagant, with diplomatic cars ranging from a VW Beetle to a Citroen DS.
 So read on to find out about the cars the most powerful men and women in the world travel in.